Halifax railway station (England): History

 A campaign, run by the local newspaper the Halifax Evening Courier, was started to get the station refurbished.
 The paper said that it wanted a station fit "for the 21st century" and that its current state was "disgraceful".
 Due to the amount of support generated, Network Rail and Northern agreed to do so.

 Work began in May 2009 on a £2.5 million refurbishment scheme that has seen the station footbridge and canopies repaired, new glazing and lighting installed and repainting of the structures.
 The second phase of the refurbishment, covering the platform and the concourse, was completed in November 2010.

-In October 2014, plans were submitted to bring an old platform back into use to create three platforms together with signalling improvements.
+In October 2014, plans were submitted to bring platform 3 back into use to create three platforms together with signalling improvements.
 Network Rail subsequently announced plans to upgrade the eastern portion of the Calder Valley line in 2017, which will see the surviving signal box here closed.
 Control of the upgraded track layout and new signalling was passed to the York Rail Operating Centre in October 2018.

 Services

 Eastbound: Monday to Saturdays there are now five departures per hour to Bradford, of which four continue to Leeds (the ex-Huddersfield service terminates at Bradford).
 Two of the latter continue beyond Leeds - one to York and the other to Hull (the latter starts here and was introduced at the winter 2019 timetable change).
 Fewer trains run in the evening.

 Westbound: Monday to Saturday daytimes there is a half-hourly service to Manchester Victoria (hourly evenings), one train an hour to Blackpool North and one per hour to Huddersfield via Brighouse.
 One of the two Manchester trains is limited stop (calling only at Hebden Bridge, Todmorden and Rochdale), whilst the other calls at all intermediate stations to Todmorden, then fast to Rochdale & Manchester.
 The latter now runs through to Chester via Warrington Bank Quay.
 One service per hour from the Leeds direction terminates here.

-On Sundays there is an hourly service to each of Manchester Victoria, Blackpool North and to Huddersfield.
+On Sundays there is an hourly service to each of Blackpool North and Huddersfield and two per hour to Manchester (with hourly extensions to Chester).

 New Northern Rail franchisee Arriva Rail North planned to introduce additional services to Leeds & Manchester in 2019, many of which would run through to either Liverpool Lime Street or Chester.
 Through services to Manchester Airport were promised once the Ordsall Chord was completed, but capacity issues in the Castlefield Junction area have seen these postponed for the foreseeable future.
 The Chester service began running at the May 2019 timetable change.
 Further alterations at the December 2019 change will see the Huddersfield service start/terminate at Bradford, but a new service to Hull via Selby introduced to maintain the frequency for through trains to Leeds and restore through service to stations east of there.